luapower/errors/errors.md

 - Response validation errors, i.e. bugs on the other side which shouldn't raise but they put the connection in an inconsistent state so the connection must be closed.
 Use `checkp()` short of "check protocol" for those.
-Note that if your protocol is meant to work with a hostile or unstable peer, you can skip `checkp()` checks entirely because they won't guard against anything.
+Note that if your protocol is not meant to work with a hostile or unstable peer, you can skip the `checkp()` checks entirely because they won't guard against anything and just bloat the code.
 - Request or response content validation errors, which can be user-corrected so mustn't raise and mustn't close the connection.
 Use `check()` for those.
 - I/O errors, i.e. network failures which can be temporary and thus make the